mesosphere/kubeaddons-kommander/README.md

 Kommander currently is supported in three different versions, which are represented by their respective branches:

-- 1.4 being developed on `master` branch
+- 1.5 being developed on `master` branch
+- 1.4 living on `1.4.x` branch
 - 1.3 living on `1.3.x` branch
 - 1.2 living on `1.2.x` branch
 - 1.1 living on `1.1.x` branch